Customise and automate our services to meet your compliance needs

 ComplyCube's AML Screening matching engine is purpose-built to find and match comparable identity data from any language or script.
-It incorporates sophisticated fuzzy matching algorithms, heuristics, variants, and phonetic analysis to find matches without producing costly and time-wasting lists of false positives.
+It incorporates sophisticated fuzzy matching algorithms, heuristics, linguistic variance, and phonetic analysis to find matches without producing costly and time-wasting lists of false positives.

 To simplify usage, ComplyCube represents the outcome of the analysis in the form of a match score.
 A match score can range from 0 - 100, with 100 being the best match.

 By default, an AML Screening Check will only return matches with a match score over 85 and automatically reject matches with a score ranging between 85 and 90.
 Ultimately, only matches with a score higher than 90 will require manual checks.

 You can adjust these automation thresholds according to your risk-based framework and internal process.

 Depending on your risk tolerance and preference, you can select from two distinct name-matching techniques: